Office of Institutional Effectiveness and Planning

 Assessment of the six competencies may be done at the level of general education, disciplinary and interdisciplinary majors, curricular and co-curricular programs, or a combination of these, depending on the needs and priorities of the institution and the particular outcome being assessed.
 Assessment strategies may include methods that generate quantitative data, qualitative data, or both.
 Indirect methods (such as surveys and student self-reports of achievement) and logical inferences may be used as a complement to the direct assessments described above (page 6).

 The policy provides a reporting template that outlines required achievement data to be disaggregated by student “characteristics used to define underrepresented populations” (page 6).
-To access the full assessment policy, download SCHEV Policy 2020.
+To access the full assessment policy, download SCHEV Policy on Student Learning Assessment and Quality in Undergraduate Education.

 How to Submit your Course Materials for Assessment